Plain-English Breakdown From a Fort Worth Auto Locksmith

 Transponder Key — The Short Definition

 A transponder key is a metal key blade with an embedded RFID chip (the "transponder") inside the plastic head.
 The chip is passive — no battery — and only communicates with your car when the key is inserted into the ignition cylinder.
 When you turn the key, the immobilizer sends out a low-frequency radio signal that powers and reads the chip, authenticates, and authorizes the engine to start.
 If the chip is missing, wrong, or damaged, the engine won't crank or will crank but not start.
+Per the NHTSA's anti-theft system guidance and FMVSS 114, this architecture exists specifically to prevent unauthorized key generation.

 Key Fob — The Short Definition